-Prerequisite: ENG125 or consent of instructor.
+Prerequisite: ENG125 or instructor consent.
 (Offered in alternate years; may be repeated)

 A focused study of literature written in or translated into English since the mid-20th century.

 ENG392 Special Topics in Writing

 Prerequisite: ENG120, ENG125, and one writing workshop course.
 (Offered in alternate years; may be repeated)